swaechter/cdevstudio/README.md

 CDevStudio
 ==========

 A C/C++ IDE based on Qt5.
-CDevStudio is cross compatible and runs under Linux, Unix, OS X and Windows
+CDevStudio is cross compatible and runs under Linux, Unix, OS X and Windows.
+The functionality is given by a plugin system.

 Install build environment
 -------------------------